 Within the velocity pick-up, a spring-mass suspension system is used, which is designed to have a low frequency.
 It is a permanent magnet-mass suspended on a spring and surrounded by a coil attached to the protective housing.
 Damping fluid is used to damp the natural frequency Velocity pick-up is limited to low frequency (between 10 Hz and 1500 Hz) for practical purposes.

 Accelerometer (Fig. 6)

 The accelerometer consists of a stack of piezoelectric crystals (such as quartz) on which a mass is attached.

 When a piezoelectric crystal is stressed, it produces an electric voltage output that is proportional to the stress/force.
 When the accelerometer is attached to a vibration body, the crystal is stressed by the inertia of the mass caused due to the vibration.
-Electrical voltage output is proportion to the vibration acceleration.
+The electrical voltage output is proportional to the vibration acceleration.

 - A frequency that is an integral multiple (´2, ´3, etc.) of a fundamental (´1) frequency.